-The Syndicate generated losses of \$48,914,729 after standard personal expenses on gross written premiums of \$86,129,520 for the 2020 underwriting year.
+The Syndicate generated profit of \$67,411,768 after standard personal expenses on gross earned premiums of \$275,454,039 for the 2022 underwriting year.

-Principle activities and review of the business
+Principal activities and review of the business

-A full disclosure on the principle activities of the Syndicate can be found within the Managing Agent's report within the annual accounts on page 4.
+A full disclosure on the principal activities of the Syndicate can be found within the Managing Agent's report within the annual accounts on page 6, and within the Active Underwriter's report within the annual accounts on page 5.